Which causes more accidental deaths: guns or swimming pools?

 The most recent CDC data I have found divides causes into categories of "bathtub", "private pool", "public pool", "unspecified pool", "natural water, including boating", and "all other and unspecified."
 I don't know where they put hot tubs.

 A company selling market research reports stated that the number of pools alone was 8.6 million in 2007, so while these numbers are of unknown accuracy, at least they reinforce each other.
-If you have a better reference, please contact me.

 The Bureau of Alcohol, Tobacco, Firearms, and Explosives estimated that there were 215 million privately owned firearms in 1999 , and the Bureau of Justice reported 72 million approved new and used firearm transactions between 1999 and 2007 .
 BATFE estimates an annual rise of 4.5 million , which would indicate 219.5 million in 2000, 237.5 million in 2004 and 251 million in 2007.
 However, the ownership is not evenly distributed.
 A more useful value is the number of households with at least one firearm.